phundament/docs/2-setup/configuration.md

 > :bangbang: Make sure you **do not** have these settings enabled in production deployments.

+You can also enable additional migrations during local development.

+    APP_MIGRATION_LOOKUP=@app/migrations/data

+> It is recommended to keep structural and data migrations separated.

 ### Database migrations

 Lookup paths for migrations can be defined in application configuration, for details see [dmstr/yii2-migrate-command](https://github.com/dmstr/yii2-migrate-command/blob/master/README.md).